 5. Colorful Bomber Jackets

 Perhaps one of the most popular colors in bomber jackets for men would be the maroon bomber jacket style.
 Also available in deep khaki green or a muted sage green for those who are not huge fans of color but still want to freshen up their looks without going overboard.
 Here’s where green gets the attention to the extent that many women have opted for a cool green bomber jacket as well.

 6. Aviator Flight Bomber Jackets

 Channeling inspiring films that did a great job in incorporating timeless leather bomber jackets into complete trendsetters that are adopted even today.
 The aviator or flight bomber jacket style is one such example of timelessness.

 Fun Fact: Just as the bomber jacket has evolved in style, material, function, and timeline, so to have the names that depict the change or revision of this timeless classic.
 The military bomber jacket, the navy bomber jacket, the flight jacket, and the air-force jacket are examples of this timely evolution of this classic bomber jacket style.

 7. Classic Embrace

-Classic styled bomber jackets have an ability to mix timelessness with ease and richness that is influenced by different genres, welcomed, and embraced by a variety of individuals.
+Classic styled bomber jackets have the ability to mix timelessness with ease and richness that is influenced by different genres, welcomed, and embraced by a variety of individuals.